CLSherrod/clsherrod.github.io/_drafts/z-2008/2008-05-18-dont-check-your-valuables.md

 ---
 Here is a story about a very frequent traveler losing thousands of dollars of electronics out of his luggage.

-Moral of story.Â  Do not check your electronics ever.Â  You can buy toothpaste and underwear anywhere for spare change.Â  Electronics are a pain to replace and costly.
+Moral of story.
+Do not check your electronics ever.
+You can buy toothpaste and underwear anywhere for spare change.
+Electronics are a pain to replace and costly.

 <a href="http://ma.tt/2008/05/dont-check-your-valuables/" rel="nofollow">Ma.tt Â» Don't Check Your Valuables</a></p>